Free Missouri Public Records (Search Information Databases)

 There are some criminal records that are exempted from the public view, as in the case of juvenile records whose records are sealed by the court.

-How to Find Criminal Records – Missouri
+How To Find Criminal Records in Missouri

 The Missouri State Highway Patrol has a criminal record search feature on its website that gives access to the public to execute a search and establish if someone has a criminal record.
-Requesters looking for Individuals that have been charged with a crime may also visit the Missouri Courts Casenet portal.
-Casenet doesn’t charge for its service.

-Missouri arrest records are public records as stipulated by the Sunshine Act.
+Missouri criminal records are public records as stipulated by the Sunshine Act.
 To find out if someone was arrested or is in jail in Missouri, requesters may utilize public access computers at the clerk’s office at the respective local county court.
 A query will extract any arrest records in the court’s database.
-Clerks of courts also have provisions for providing copies of criminal case documents upon request.
-Interested individuals may also contact the local sheriff’s office or police station to request police reports to find recent arrests.

 When an individual has been arrested and taken into custody, officers will take the mugshots of the individual and place them in the arrest record; these mugshots also appear on inmate records and sex offender registries.
 Mugshots are public information in the state of Missouri.